ima-nyush/Interaction-Lab/Tutorials/IMU/README.md

 - Adafruit MPU6050 by adafruit
 - Mouse by Arduino

-Additionally you will need to do a manual installation of the library I2Cdevlib by jrwoberg.You can install it by following these instructions:
+Additionally you will need to do a manual installation of the library I2Cdevlib by jrwoberg.
+You can install it by following these instructions:
-Download the i2cdevlib project: https://github.com/jrowberg/i2cdevlib/archive/master.zip (8.2k)
+...Download the i2cdevlib project: https://github.com/jrowberg/i2cdevlib/archive/master.zip (8.2k)
-Unzip the downloaded file.
+...Unzip the downloaded file.
-Move the "Arduino/I2Cdev" subfolder inside the Arduino library folder.
+...Move the "Arduino/I2Cdev" subfolder inside the Arduino library folder.
 Usually in this location: Documents -> Arduino -> Libraries

 Upload the code to your board and see how the mouse on the screen moves according to the position of the IMU.

 Code reference from edwardthe found a hackster.io

 ```C++